 - A statement reiterating that the subject’s participation is totally voluntary and can be withdrawn at any time

 Researchers may include even more information on their informed consent forms “when appropriate,” says the FDA.
 They might need to mention that there could be hidden risks to participation, for instance, or what could happen if the subject suddenly quits the study.

 By now, it’s clear that informed consent documents can get long and complicated.
 That only adds to the challenge of sharing, collecting, and filing them.
 One solution is to switch to online forms, which save paper and can be transmitted electronically.
 Because they’re already digital, staff can easily add online signed consent forms to electronic medical record systems — no scanning necessary.

 Jotform makes it easy to personalize, deploy, sign, and collect electronic consent forms that fully comply with HIPAA.
 Start with one of our 60+ informed consent templates, and edit to fit your situation.
 Jotform’s intuitive drag-and-drop editor lets you add and remove sections at will.
 Just select a field to replace the template text with your own copy.

 You can use e-signature widgets from Adobe Sign or DocuSign, or use Jotform’s E-signature widget.
 Electronic signatures are legally binding in most places.
 Recipients can sign your forms on virtually any device, including Android and iOS mobile platforms.
-Learn more about e-signatures from Jotform here, or choose a HIPAA-compliant Silver or Gold plan to start building online informed consent forms today.
+Learn more about e-signatures from Jotform here, or choose a HIPAA-compliant Gold plan to start building online informed consent forms today.